Bayesian Entropy Estimation for Countable Discrete Distributions: Theoretical properties of PYM

-\end{theorem} Intuitively, the asymptotic behavior of $K_N/N$ is tightly related to the tail behavior of the distribution~\cite{Gnedin07}.
-In particular, $K_N \sim c N^a$ with $0 < a < 1$ if and only if $\pi_i \sim c' i^{\frac{1}{a}}$ where $c$ and $c'$ are constants~\cite{Gnedin07}.
-The class of distributions such that $K_N = o(N^{1-1/C})$ a.s. includes the class of power-law or thinner tailed distributions, i.e., $\pi_i = O(i^a)$ for some $a > 1$.
+Intuitively, the asymptotic behavior of $K_N/N$ is tightly related to the tail behavior of the distribution~\cite{Gnedin07}.
+In particular, $K_N \sim c N^b$ with $0 < b < 1$ if and only if $\pi_i \sim c' i^{\frac{1}{b}}$ where $c$ and $c'$ are constants, and we assume $\pi_i$ is non-increasing~\cite{Gnedin07}.
+The class of distributions such that $K_N = o(N^{1-1/C})$ a.s. includes the class of power-law or thinner tailed distributions, i.e., $\pi_i = O(i^b)$ for some $b > 1$ (again $\pi_i$ is assumed non-increasing).

 We conclude this section with some remarks on the role of the prior in Theorem~\ref{consistencyproof} as well as the significance of asymptotic results in general.
 While consistency is an important property for any estimator, we emphasize that PYM is designed to address the undersampled regime.
 Indeed, since $\Hplug$ is consistent and has an optimal rate of convergence for a large class of distributions \cite{Vu07,Antos01, Zhang2012}, asymptotic properties provide little reason to use $\Hpym$.
-Nevertheless, notice that Theorem~\ref{consistencyproof} makes very weak assumptions about $p(d,\alpha)$.
-In particular, the result is not dependant upon the form of the PYM prior introduced in the previous section: it holds for any probability distribution $p(d, \alpha)$, or even a bounded improper prior.
+Nevertheless, notice that Theorem~\ref{consistencyproof} makes very weak assumptions about $p(d,\ConParInfinite)$.
+In particular, the result is not dependent upon the form of the PYM prior introduced in the previous section: it holds for any probability distribution $p(d, \ConParInfinite)$, or even a bounded improper prior.
 Thus, we can view Theorem~\ref{consistencyproof} as a statement about a class of PYM estimators.
-Almost any prior we choose on $(d, \alpha)$ results in a consistent estimator of entropy.
+Almost any prior we choose on $(d, \ConParInfinite)$ results in a consistent estimator of entropy.